bluesky-social/atproto-website/content/specs/event-stream.md

 Services should ensure that sequence numbers are not re-used, usually by committing events (with sequence number) to robust persistent storage before transmitting them over streams.

+If a server deletes all their sequenced events or their service, or suffers a hard crash and loses some events, the client needs to be able to recover a connection with them.
+In this case, the server will send back a `FutureCursor` error to the client.
+The client can then choose what to do.

-Clients should treat out-of-order or duplicate sequence numbers as an error, not process the message, and drop the connection.
+One option for the client is restart at the earliest backfill time.
+We suggest that clients treat out-of-order or duplicate sequence numbers as an error, not process the message, and drop the connection.
 This includes across re-connection attempts.
 Clients should not reset sequence state without human operator intervention.

 ## Usage and Implementation Guidelines